 What do you need to make the most informed, successful home purchase??

 A successful purchase starts with the right representative.
-In fact, once you’ve selected the best agent to represent you, it is likely that he or she can recommend other professionals to join your team, taking more of the responsibility off your shoulders.
+Don’t just hire anyone.
+Be sure you hire an agent with experience and expertise in their area.
+This is a big step and you don’t want an inexperienced agent to cause you any delays or headaches!
+Once you’ve selected the best agent to represent you, it is likely that he or she can recommend other professionals to join your team, taking even more stress off your shoulders.

 A bank is not just a bank.
 Having the right backer can be extremely important – it is your money we’re talking about after all!
 Make sure that your lender and financial representative is someone with whom you feel comfortable, and be wary of any lender who promises you more than you think you can reasonably afford.
 Your lenders may or may not require an independent appraisal, and typically will make arrangements for the appraisal themselves.

 No home inspection is 100% guaranteed, but a few hundred dollars to catch a major problem now is certainly better than many thousands to correct that ‘surprise’ down the road.
 Ask your agent for a recommendation.